Verifying Operative

 JUMP TO SUBSECTION ▼

-This is not generic threat modeling.
-This is adversarial analysis of an autonomous AI agent with tool-use capabilities: an LLM that can browse the web, execute code, query databases, trigger SOAR workflows, and push to GitHub.
+Adversarial analysis of an autonomous AI agent with tool-use capabilities: an LLM that can browse the web, execute code, query databases, trigger SOAR workflows, and push to GitHub.
 One compromised prompt can chain through 6 active skills into 16 downstream service integrations.

 29